Sergei and Oleg play in the park with a colourful kite

 How are health insurance premiums taxed?
 Are they tax deductible?

-If your company provides you with private health insurance, it’s considered a ‘benefit in kind’, which means that it’s not tax deductible.
+If your employer provides health insurance, it’s considered a ‘benefit in kind’, which means it’s not tax deductible.
+Your employer should work out how much tax you owe for your health insurance premiums and deduct it from your pay.

-There are some exceptions for small companies, for example, where it could be considered a business expense.
-Your insurance provider should be able to tell you if you’re eligible for this exemption, or you can check with HM Revenue & Customs.
+There are some exceptions for small companies – for example, where it could be considered a business expense.
+Your insurance provider should be able to tell you if you’re eligible for this exemption, or you can check with HMRC.

 How does the excess work?